 CWA NPDES Permit Conditions.
 Pursuant to CWA section 402(p)(3)(B), NPDES permits for discharges from MS4s shall: (1) include a requirement to effectively prohibit non-stormwater discharges into MS4s; (2) require controls to reduce the discharge of pollutants to the maximum extent practicable (MEP), including management practices, control techniques and system, design and engineering methods and such other provisions as the Santa Ana Water Board determines appropriate for the control of such pollutants.
-This Order prescribes conditions to comply with the CWA requirements for owners and operators of MS4s to effectively prohibit non-stormwater discharges into the MS4s with some exceptions listed in section IV of this Order.
-This Order requires controls to reduce the discharge of pollutants in runoff from the MS4s to the MEP, including such other provisions that the Santa Ana Water Board has determined are appropriate to control pollutants.
+This Order prescribes conditions to comply with the CWA requirements for owners and operators of MS4s to effectively prohibit non-stormwater discharges into MS4s with some exceptions listed in section IV of this Order.
+This Order requires controls to reduce the discharge of pollutants in runoff from the MS4s to the MEP, and such other provisions that the Santa Ana Water Board has determined are appropriate to control pollutants.

 Monitoring Requirements.
 CWA section 308(a) and 40 CFR sections 122.41(h), (j)-(l) and 122.48 require that NPDES permits specify monitoring and reporting requirements.
 Federal regulations applicable to large and medium MS4s also specify additional monitoring and reporting requirements in 40 CFR sections 122.26(d)(1)(iv)(D), 122.26(d)(1)(v)(B), 122.26(d)(2)(i)(F), 122.26(d)(2)(iii)(D), 122.26(d)(2)(iv)(B)(2) and 122.42(c).
 Water Code section 13383 authorizes a Regional Water Board to establish monitoring, inspection, entry, reporting and recordkeeping requirements.
 This Order establishes monitoring and reporting requirements to implement federal and State requirements.